Who we are

 Keeping Up With The Times: Arbitrating Small And Mid-Sized Claims Under The 2018 DIS Rules, with Gebhard Bücheler (Expert Guides Commercial Arbitration, 2019)

-Martina Magnarelli (Associate)
+Martina Magnarelli (Counsel)

 Martina joined Seven Summits Arbitration in 2019.
 Before that, Martina worked in five other jurisdictions across Europe, including as legal counsel for Siemens SAS in Paris, in the international arbitration group of Freshfields Bruckhaus Deringer LLP in Vienna, and at the ICC International Court of Arbitration in Paris.
 Martina has experience in commercial and investment arbitration in various fields and industry sectors, including infrastructure projects, satellites and communications, post-M&A, IP licensing, pharmaceuticals, as well as energy and natural resources.